 Narek - Armenians called "Narek" to the book (the book's real name is Matyan Voghbergutyan) written by the medieval poet and brilliant minded Armenian Grigor Narekatsi.
 Matyan Voghbergutyan was considered to be a book with healing features.
 But, in reality, the name came from Narek village.

-Armenian Female Names
+Armenian girl Names

 There are some ancient female names that sound very strange and even ridiculous.
 Such ancient girl names are no longer in use.
-Some of them are Tachatuhi, Parandzem (a name of an Armenian queen), Vardanoush, etc. Now let’s check out some popular Armenian women names.
+Some of them are Tachatuhi, Parandzem (a name of an Armenian queen), Vardanoush, etc. Now let’s check out some popular Armenian girl's names.

 Ani - This is a very gentle name among the Armenian girls' names.
 Ani was the medieval capital of Armenia.
 Unfortunately, the city was ruined and currently, it’s out of the Armenian borders.